 The trustees are also directors of Jubilee Citizens Enterprises CIC.
-The charity is responsible for this entity which is currently dormant.
+The charity is responsible for this entity which is effectively dormant., with minimal charges incurred in the year.

 The trustees are also trustees, directors, and members of Age Concern Birmingham.
 Certain trustees are also directors of Age Concern in Birmingham Trading Ltd.